 Knotts Berry Farms vs Disneyland Which is better?
 How are they different?
 I’m here to tell you that they’re very different, but both fun.
 Knott’s Berry is a favorite of mine, and today I’m gonna compare the two and tell you why.

-Disclosure: I was given Knotts Tickets for our family, but no posting requirements were included.
+Disclosure: I was given Knotts Tickets for our family nad have gotten Disneyland tickets at times in the past, but no posting requirements were included.
 All opinions are my own.

 Pulling Curls is one of the family travel blogs to give you the best ideas of what will work for your family!

 Table of contents